SF-2421

 Penalties

-No monetary damages or civil penalties are specified in the bill.
-For Division IV (audits), if a health carrier or utilization review organization violates the audit provisions, the claim shall be automatically approved and promptly paid pursuant to section 507B.4A, subsection 2, including interest.
-This is an automatic claim approval remedy, not a damages provision.
+The bill does not specify monetary penalties or damages.
+For the audit provisions, if a health carrier or utilization review organization violates the audit section, the claim shall be automatically approved and promptly paid pursuant to section 507B.4A, subsection 2, including interest.
+No other remedies are specified.

 Who Is Covered